gravitational/careers/challenges/systems/challenge-1.md

 ### API

 * HTTPS API to start/stop/get status of a running process.
-* Use HTTP Basic Authentication.
+* Use Bearer Token Authentication.
 * Use a simple authorization scheme.

 ### CLI